amcintosh/PushOverflow/README.rst

 Installation and Requirements
 -----------------------------

-PushOverflow has been written for Python (tested with Travis CI on 2.7 and 3.5+.
+PushOverflow has been written for Python (tested with Travis CI on 3.5+).

 To install: